Megacity

 A megacity is a very large city, typically with a population of more than 10 million people.
-Precise definitions vary: the United Nations Department of Economic and Social Affairs in its 2018 "World Urbanization Prospects" report counted urban agglomerations having over 10 million inhabitants.
-A University of Bonn report held that they are "usually defined as metropolitan areas with a total population of 10 million or more people".
-Others list cities satisfying criteria of either 5 or 8 million and also having a population density of 2,000 per square kilometre.
+The United Nations Department of Economic and Social Affairs (UN DESA) in its 2018 "World Urbanization Prospects" report defines megacities as urban agglomerations with over 10 million inhabitants.
+A University of Bonn report holds that they are "usually defined as metropolitan areas with a total population of 10 million or more people".
+Elsewhere in other sources, from five to eight million is considered the minimum threshold, along with a population density of at least 2,000 per square kilometre.
 The terms conurbation, metropolis, and metroplex are also applied to the latter.

-The total number of megacities in the world varies between different sources: The world had 33 according to the UN (in 2018), 37 according to CityPopulation.de (in 2020), and 44 according to Demographia (in 2022).
-About half these urban agglomerations are in China and India.
+The total number of megacities in the world varies between different sources and their publication dates.
+The world had 32 according to EU Global Human Settlement Layer (in 2024), 33 according to UN DESA (in 2018), 39 according to the OECD, 42 according to Demographia (in 2025), and 45 according to CityPopulation.de (in 2023).
+In total, at most 54 unique places are mentioned as megacities across these sources, although some of these are just aglomerated differently between them.
+A good percentage of these urban agglomerations are in China and India.
 The other four countries with more than one megacity are Brazil, Japan, Pakistan, and the United States.
-African megacities are present in Nigeria, Egypt, South Africa, and the DRC; European megacities are present in Russia, France, the United Kingdom, and Turkey (also in Asia); megacities can be found in Latin America in the countries of Brazil, Mexico, Colombia, Peru, and Argentina.
-Some sources identify Tokyo's Greater Tokyo Area as the largest megacity in the world, while some others give the title to Pearl River Delta.
+African megacities are present in Nigeria, Egypt, South Africa, Angola and the DRC; European megacities are present in Russia, France, the United Kingdom, and Turkey (also in Asia); megacities can be found in Latin America in the countries of Brazil, Mexico, Colombia, Peru, and Argentina.

+Many recent satellite image-based sources identify the Pearl River Delta in China as the largest megacity and continuously built up area of the world, while older sources list the Greater Tokyo Area as the largest.

+Urban Metric System

+Since, presently, urban data are based on arbitrary definitions that vary from country to country and from year or census to the next, making them difficult to compare, an Urban Metric System (UMS) has been conceived that could correct the problem, since it allows computing the urban area limits and central points, and it can be applied in the same way to all past, present and future population and job distributions.